richsalz/draft-ietf-uta-rfc6125bis/draft-ietf-uta-rfc6125bis.md

 * Resolution of DNS domain names.
-  Although the process whereby a client resolves the DNS domain name of an application service can involve several steps, for our purposes we care only about the fact that the client needs to verify the identity of the entity with which it communicates as a result of the resolution process.
+  Although the process whereby a client resolves the DNS domain name of an application service can involve several steps, for the purposes of this specification the only relevant consideration is that the client needs to verify the identity of the entity with which it will communicate once the resolution process is complete.
 Thus, the resolution process itself is out of scope for this specification.

 * User interface issues.
   In general, such issues are properly the responsibility of client